Ard3ny/ard3ny.github.io/_posts/2023-02-12-Cloud-Init-Proxmox-Templates.md

 {: .prompt-tip }

->
-For many Cloud-Init images, it is required to configure a serial console and use it as a display.
+>For many Cloud-Init images, it is required to configure a serial console and use it as a display.
 If the configuration doesn’t work for a given image however, switch back to the default display instead.
-{: .prompt-wawrning }
+{: .prompt-warning }

 ```
 qm set 7000 --serial0 socket --vga serial0